gocd/docs.go.cd/content/installation/upgrading_go/upgrade_to_gocd_20.5.0.md

     - PostgreSQL (**`v9.6`** -- **`v12`**).
 As of 2022, later versions will _probably_ work correctly, but _should be considered unvalidated_, so take care to sanity check your data in your specific environment.
     - MySQL (**`v8.0`**)

+### Previous commercial PostgreSQL add-on users

+Previous commercial PostgreSQL add-on usage was replaced by open-source/free support for PostgreSQL in GoCD `20.5.0`.
+Add-ons / extensions are no longer required, used or supported.
+However to continue to use PostgresSQL your existing database still needs a one-time manual migration to make it compatible with GoCD `20.5.0` and higher.

 ## Migration Steps